tophee/discourse-watch-category/README.md

 The plugin runs every six hours.
 You can trigger it manually at http://www.example.com/sidekiq/scheduler

+Note that the purpose of this fork is merely to customize the categories and groups.
+It has not been developed or improved.
+So if you want to use it, you should rather fork its parent.

 ## Contributors

 Arpit Jalan, Jared Needell, Thomas Purchas, Alex Armstrong